oldevelopment/heythis_is_new/README.md

 code: 400,
 error_message: "Invalid scope field(s): public_content"
 }
-Google log  also give an error when going past the sign in This app isn't verified
+SUGGEST STEFAN DOES A PERSONAL ON TO TEST AND IF YOU GET DIFFERENT RESULTS THEN CREATE A NEW ONE FOR THE MAIN APP Google log  also give an error when going past the sign in This app isn't verified
 This app hasn't been verified by Google yet.
 Only proceed if you know and trust the developer.